viviancreates/java-fundamentals/absorb_exercises/media_list_application/Notes.md

 - Next time, I would start with just the media abstract class, and one subclass like video
 -
 # Questions
+- how to decide when setters are needed? added all to skeleton

 # Reminders